Here launches SoMo, a social transport app for planning and sharing rides

 SoMo merges all modes of transport, including public, private, and personal, into a single platform, enabling anyone to see all their options from a single interface.
 But SoMo’s core selling point is its enablement of free rides by allowing people to create social circles around specific event categories, such as a one-off sporting occasion or concert, or recurring events such as a work commute or a child’s Saturday morning soccer practice.

-“SoMo is the bridge to today’s sharing economy,” noted Here Mobility head Liad Itzhak.
+“SoMo is the bridge to today’s sharing economy,” noted Liad Itzhak, head of Here Technologies’ mobility unit.
 “Consumers should have freedom of choice in how and with whom they travel.
 That’s why SoMo brings people together based on common social interests and mobility demand, whether they’re traveling to a holiday party, basketball practice, or a Beyoncé concert.”

 By way of a quick recap, Here is one of the major online mapping platforms alongside the likes of Google Maps, TomTom, and OpenStreetMap.
 The story behind how it got to where it is today is a rather convoluted one — Nokia acquired digital map data company Navteq for $8 billion in 2007 to power its Nokia Maps product, which in turn was rebranded as Here in 2012.
 Nokia then sold Here to a consortium of German car manufacturers three years later for $3 billion.